oliviabarrick/hone/README.md

 Secrets can be stored in Vault instead of being passed as environment variables.
 Secrets are first loaded from environment variables and then written into Vault if they don't already exist.
-Secrets are then exposed to the rest of the farm configuration as environment variables and can be used in most blocks, for example secrets can configure your cache:
+Secrets are then exposed to the rest of the hone configuration as environment variables and can be used in most blocks, for example secrets can configure your cache:

 ```